 - The government is a mess.
 What does a shutdown mean?
 What if the President is impeached?

 Did you know that Proctor & Gamble sold over $21 billion in their Fabric and Home Care segment last year?4 JPMorgan Chase serves over 61 million U.S. households with consumer and community banking services.5 Amazon is on track to clear $258 billion in U.S. retail sales in 20186, and they sell… well, they sell everything.
 We are invested in laundry detergent.
 We are invested in banking.
 We are invested in tires, data streaming, shoes, and sure, iPads and electric cars too.
-We are invested in capitalism, innovation, and entrepreneurial spirit – not the government.
+We are invested in capitalism, innovation, and productivity – not the government.

 The government has shut down 20 times in the last 50 years.7 Typically, we see a market reaction up front but minimal impact if any when it is all said and done.8 If the president is impeached, it is unlikely he is actually removed.
 If he is removed, then there will be another president with a similar agenda who won’t tweet as much and half the population will be critical of him.
 I think the market will be ok.